daamien/PostgreSQL-Dashboard/README.md

 ## Security

 __You need to be careful about the security of your PostgreSQL server when installing this tool .__

-If you don't protect your communications, an attacker placed between the dashboard and PostgreSQL could gain access to your database server.

 Therefore I **strongly** recommend the following precautions :